Pen spinning: Finger slots

 For convenience, pen spinners have adopted a common numbering to represent the fingers and the spaces between them, called finger slots.
-The fingers are numbered sequentially from "1" for the index finger, to "4" for the little finger, and the letter "T" is used for the thumb.
+The fingers are numbered sequentially from "1" for the index finger, to "4" for the little finger, to the letter "T" for the thumb.
 Finger slots are represented by placing any two or more of these together.
-For example, the space between the index and middle fingers is called "12."
-A pen held between the thumb and ring finger is in slot "T3."
+For example, the space between the index and middle fingers is called "12".
+A pen held between the thumb and ring finger is in slot "T3".
 Symbols and slots can be expanded to include other parts of the hand, body, and surrounding atmosphere.
-The webbing at the base of the thumb and index finger is called "TF," for thumb flap, and the palm is usually notated as "P." The "*" symbol is sometimes used to refer to the absence of a second body part or object holding the pen (e.g., a pen resting on the surface of the palm is in slot P*, or, more literally, PAir).
+The webbing at the base of the thumb and index finger is called "TF", for thumb flap, and the palm is usually notated as "P".
+The "*" symbol is sometimes used to refer to the absence of a second body part or object holding the pen (e.g., a pen resting on the surface of the palm is in slot P*, or, more literally, PAir).
 Other slot systems have been invented in order to describe complicated positions, but these are usually only used when necessary to avoid ambiguity.